MLDS-UT-Austin/long-comp-2025/README.md

 1. **<u>Questioning</u>**: A random player starts by asking another player a question about the location.
 The player who answers the question will be the one to ask the question in the next round.
 2. **<u>Questioning Analysis</u>**: All players are given time to analyze the question/answer.
 3. **<u>Guessing</u>**: The spy may guess the location.
 This will end the game.
-4. **<u>Accusation</u>**: Players may chose to accuse another player of being the spy.
-Sucessfully indicting a player will end the game.In order for a player to be indicted, the following conditions must be met:
+4. **<u>Accusation</u>**: Players may accuse another player of being the spy.
+Successfully indicting a player will end the game.
+For a player to be indicted, the following conditions must be met:
    * A majority of the players must accuse *any* player.
    * One player must get a plurality of the votes.
 If a tie occurs, nothing happens.

     Ex: If 2 players accuse player A, 1 player accuses player B, 1 player accuses player C, and 3 players do not vote, player A is successfully indicted.

 5. **<u>Voting Analysis</u>**: Players can see who voted for who and are given time to analyze the votes.